ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 source ~/apc-ve/bin/activate
 ```

 Then install ParallelCluster.
 If the version of ParallelCluster does not match the version used to generate the AMI then the cluster creation operation will fail.
-As of this writing E4S Pro AMIs are built with ParallelCluster 3.8.0.
-Check the version string of your selected E4S Pro AMI, visible on the AWS Marketplace listing, for the associated ParallelCluster version.
+As of this writing ParaTools Pro for E4S™ AMIs are built with ParallelCluster 3.8.0.
+Check the version string of your selected ParaTools Pro for E4S™ AMI, visible on the AWS Marketplace listing, for the associated ParallelCluster version.
 ```
 python3 -m pip install --upgrade "aws-parallelcluster"==3.8.0
 ```